View this document as: a single page | multiple pages.

 Communications between the IdP and the RP SHALL be protected in transit using an authenticated protected channel.
 Communications between the subscriber and either the IdP or the RP (usually through a user agent) SHALL be made using an authenticated protected channel.

-Note that the IdP may have access to information that may be useful to the RP in enforcing security policies, such as device identity, location, system health checks, and configuration management.
-If so, it may be a good idea to pass this information along to the RP within the bounds of the subscriber’s privacy preferences described in Sec.
+The IdP may have access to information that may be useful to the RP in enforcing security policies, such as device identity, location, system health checks, and configuration management.
+The IdP MAY disclose this information to the RP within the bounds of the trust agreement and subject to the subscriber’s notice and consent, as described in Sec.
 7.2.

-Additional attributes about the user MAY be included outside of the assertion itself by use of authorized access to an identity API as discussed in Sec.
-3.11.3.
-Splitting user information in this manner can aid in protecting user privacy and can allow for limited disclosure of identifying attributes on top of the essential information in the authentication assertion itself.
+Identity attributes MAY be included outside of the assertion itself by authorizing access to an identity API, as discussed in Sec.
+3.12.3.
+Splitting identity information in this manner can help protect subscriber privacy and can allow for the limited disclosure of personal information in addition to the essential information in the authentication assertion itself.
+The use of identity APIs SHALL be enumerated in the terms of the trust agreement.

-When derived attribute values are available and fulfill the RP’s needs, the RP SHOULD request derived attribute values rather than full attribute values as described in Sec.
+When derived attribute values are available and fulfill the RP’s needs, the RP SHOULD request derived attribute values rather than full attribute values, as described in Sec.
 7.3.
-The IdP SHOULD support derived attribute values to the extent the underlying federation protocol allows.
+The IdP SHOULD support derived attribute values to the extent that the underlying federation protocol allows.

 Storing Subscriber Information